jeqcho/bluesky_persona_pii/README.md

 `did` for each message is removed, and the `did` is replaced with the SHA256 hash of the `relative_integer_time` of their first message.

+## Data Removal Request

+If a data removal request is received, go to the [data_removal](data_removal/) folder and read the instructions there.